What does yoga literally mean? Is it a personal experience or much more?

 This applies to every area of our lives, and living in a healthy and harmonious state is our top priority.
 So, if you’ve joined a class to get better at touching your toes, that is an excellent place to start, but it’s just the tip of the iceberg!

 If we circle back to the literal meaning of the word yoga, meaning “union,” it can be interpreted on four different levels:

 - Philosophical understanding – where you look at your limited self relative to the absolute self.

 - Religious understanding – the union between your soul and the Infinite Spirit.

 - Psychological understanding – becoming united with your true self so that you no longer live in conflict with yourself.

-- Emotional understanding – rather than being swayed by likes and dislikes, you become more able to take the world on its terms and remain unmoved.
+- Emotional understanding – rather than being swayed by likes and dislikes, you can take the world on its terms and remain unmoved.

 What is the original meaning of yoga?

 Consider the saying “Yogas chitta vritti nirodha” (“Yoga is the neutralization of the vortices of feeling”) by the ancient sage Patanjali.
-His philosophy was based on the thinking that if you could quieten your ego-directed feelings, you would come to realize that you are one with the Infinite.
+His philosophy was based on the idea that if you could quieten your ego-directed feelings, you would realize that you are one with the Infinite.
 Patanjali understood that his reality remained limited because he continued to focus on his limitations.